The difference between surf, scuba and apnea wetsuits is in the details.

 Polyester poisoning via Fish.

-Polyester and polypropylene are hydrophobic, meaning such panelling will force water to move away from the vitals thus keeping that zone completely dry, therefore warmer thanks to air’s limited heat transfer.
-My only problem with PET and PP linings is that micro-fibres that are shed from these materials account for 70% of the small petrochemicals being ingested by the fish we eat.
-On the other hand merino wool presumably has less of a negative impact.
-There's a very eye-opening report on this particular kind of plastic poisoning on Catalyst
+Polyester and polypropylene liners are hydrophobic, meaning such panelling will force water to move away from the vitals thus keeping that zone almost dry, therefore warmer thanks to air’s limited heat transfer.
+My only problem with PET and PP is the micro-fibres that are shed from these materials account for 70% of the small petrochemicals being ingested by the fish we eat.
+On the other hand merino wool presumably has less of a negative impact but is too small to warrant proper research.
+There's a very eye-opening report on this particular kind of plastic poisoning on Catalyst.

 Unlined: often referred to as 'Open Cell'